marnedo/ppgcourse2024/docker.instructions.md

 * In Linux:

-docker run -it –name=container_name -v /home/username/ppgdata:/ppgdata 9c539d570554 /bin/bash
+`docker run -it –name=container_name -v /home/username/ppgdata:/ppgdata 9c539d570554 /bin/bash`

 * In Mac:

-d docker run -it –name=container_name v /Users/username/ppgdata:/ppgdata 9c539d570554 /bin/bash
+`docker run -it –name=container_name v /Users/username/ppgdata:/ppgdata 9c539d570554 /bin/bash`

 > NOTE: The string ‘9c539d570554’ is the “name” (id, more properly) of the image you got at step 1.
 > This name may be different on your computer (it depends on the Docker version).
 Check the correct name on the listing from the ‘docker images’ command.